Pieter Vreede: Later life

 He came back to the Netherlands in the same year and settled in Tilburg where his manufactury was.
 He stopped his business in 1800 and settled in Waalre.

 His political career continued in 1815, when the French were gone and the United Kingdom of the Netherlands was proclaimed.
 He was a member of the provincial council of North Brabant from 1815 onwards.
 He worked as commissionary of the customs office first local and then on a national level until his death in 1837.

 Family

-Pieter Vreede was married three times and widowed twice.
+Pieter Vreede was married and widowed three times.
 He had 12 children.